About Our Club

 We have 300-400 members which we expect will continue to grow going forward.We have Public Gym classes operating in the club a number of nights a week which operate on a ‘pay as you Go’ basis which makes them affordable to the occasional use .We run a number of charity events during the year and have organised local Active Retirement Christmas parties annually for the last 15 years.We currently have 5 CE Workers working in the club.

-The club now feels that this is the perfect time to embark on a new project, which will allow the club to grow into the future.
+The club would love to embark on a new project, which will allow the club to grow into the future.

 We have one of the best Clubhouses and club facilities anywhere in the Irish Soccer Community but we are very restricted by the uncertainty of our current playing pitch.
 Beside our well developed Clubhouse and natural Home, is McAuley Park.
-Playing & Training on the currently zoned pitches has become very difficult in recent years due poor drainage and vandalism.
+Playing & Training on the currently zoned pitches has become very difficult in recent years due to poor drainage.